Here's why now is one of the most dangerous times of the pandemic for children, expert says - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Deidre McPhillips, Jason Hoffman, Lauren Mascarenhas, Carma Hassan, Rebekah Riess, Giovanna Van Leeuwen and Rebekah Riess contributed to this report.
+CNN’s Carma Hassan, Jason Hoffman, Lauren Mascarenhas, Deidre McPhillips, Rebekah Riess, Ray Sanchez and Giovanna Van Leeuwen contributed to this report.

 Comments

-Note: CORRECTION: An earlier version of this story used the incorrect state when referring to Orange County Public Schools.
-That school district is in Florida.